 3. Correct errors on your report

 If there is incorrect information on your report, the credit bureaus must fix it or delete it within 30 days of your dispute.
 (They have 45 days if you submit additional information after filing your initial dispute.
-They must also delete outdated negative info that’s more than – depending on the type of information – seven to 10 years old.
+They must also delete outdated negative information that’s more than seven to 10 years old – depending on the type of information.

 The FCRA says credit bureaus must also: